-2.8 Permitted Uses of Real Estate Under Zoning and Planning Law
+2.8 Permitted Uses of Real Estate under Zoning and Planning Law

 A buyer can ascertain the permitted uses of a parcel of real estate by undertaking an analysis of the applicable zoning map and code to identify the zoning district of the parcel in question and the uses permitted by right in that district, as well as the uses permitted upon issuance of a special use permit.
 In addition, a buyer should review the applicable zoning code to determine the associated bulk requirements.
 Further background is often available in a municipality's land use/comprehensive plan.
-For further information see 4.5 Agreements with Local or Governmental Authorities.
+See 4.5 Agreements with Local or Governmental Authorities.

-2.9 Condemnation, Expropriation or Compulsory Purchase
+2.9 Condemnation, Expropriation, or Compulsory Purchase

 Governmental taking through eminent domain or condemnation is a possible risk in this jurisdiction.
-While there is only a slight risk that a governmental taking will occur, it appears more prevalent along rights-of-way to accommodate roadwaywidening projects or the installation of public utilities.
+While there is only a slight risk that a governmental taking will occur, it appears more prevalent along rights-of-way to accommodate roadway-widening projects or the installation of public utilities.

-The process for a governmental taking in New York State is codified in the New York Eminent Domain Procedure Law.
-The statute allows for condemnation by the filing of an appropriate map with the applicable county clerk (at which time the property set forth in the map vests in the governmental agency), or filing of petition to condemn, which seeks an order allowing the filing of an acquisition map.
-It is upon the filing of the acquisition map that title vests in the condemning party.
+The governmental taking process in New York State is codified in the New York Eminent Domain Procedure Law, and allows for condemnation by the filing of an appropriate map with the applicable county clerk (at which time the property set forth in the map vests in the governmental agency), or filing of petition to condemn, which seeks an order allowing the filing of an acquisition map.
+The title vests in the condemning party upon the filing of the acquisition map.